 Website owners do their best to make their sites successful.
 They work hard to protect their site from hackers.
-No doubt, having your site attacked is the most disappointing thing that can happen to an entrepreneur.
+Undoubtedly, having your site attacked is the most disappointing thing that can happen to an entrepreneur.
 In such an instance, you look for host support.
 But they are not always readily available.

 To make it not get attacked, you must provide security to your site because it is always better safe than sorry.